 Step 3 - Rub

 Rub the foil into the chrome until you see that the rust spots have almost disappeared.
 You should actually see them start to dissipate as you move the foil back and forth.
 Dip the foil into the cola one more time and rub vigorously again.
 The spots should eventually disappear.
-This method has been tried and tested by many people and found to be one of the most reliable ways of removing rusts spots from a chrome bumper.
+This method has been tried and tested by many people and found to be one of the most reliable ways of removing rust spots from a chrome bumper.

 Step 4 - Clean

-Once you're rid of these tiny blemishes, use a clean cloth, dampened with warm water to wipe off any cola left so it doesn't leave behind a sticky film.
+Once you're rid of these tiny blemishes, use a clean cloth, dampened with warm water, to wipe off any cola left so it doesn't leave behind a sticky film.
 Then, wipe and dry the bumper with a clean lint-free cloth.
 If you are still left with some signs of spotting, you can repeat the process until you are happier with the results.

 Step 5 - Use Wire Wool for Larger Areas of Rust